At least 26 protesters dead and thousands detained in Kazakhstan, as Russia-led intervention begins

-Kazakhstani authorities have, without evidence, called the dead demonstrators armed suspects and extremists.
+Kazakh authorities have, without evidence, called the dead demonstrators armed suspects and extremists.

 Gunshots and explosions were heard late Thursday as security forces attempted to clear a major square in Almaty, the country’s largest city, where there have been repeated clashes with demonstrators.
 In recent days, protesters stormed government buildings nationwide and briefly held the Almaty airport, though the country’s interior ministry said early Friday it controlled all administrative and law enforcement buildings.
 At least one police officer was found decapitated, the Associated Press reported.